 Ellen Michal, RD, Duke Raleigh's Lifestyle and Disease Management Center

 Most of us know about the benefits of a diet rich in fruits and vegetables and low in processed foods.
 So why aren’t we all eating that way?
-Ellen Michal, a registered dietician at Duke Specialty Rehab Services Midtown, says there are two main barriers that keep people from eating their veggies: time constraints and lack of culinary knowledge.
+Ellen Michal, a registered dietitian at Duke Specialty Rehab Services Midtown, says there are two main barriers that keep people from eating their veggies: time constraints and lack of culinary knowledge.

 Barrier 1: Time Constraints